 My personal experience of slowing down and listening deeply to what the body is telling us influences my client work strongly.

-I have led Authentic Movement workshops and ongoing groups, and continue to offer therapeutic dance/movement workshops.
+I have led Authentic Movement workshops and ongoing movement groups in nature, and continue to offer therapeutic dance/movement workshops.

 I have undertaken training around working with attachment issues and trauma somatically, in order to support clients into ever more secure, healthy attachment and thus easier, happier relationships with self, other and the world.

-Beneath all of this are the simple foundation stones of respect, kindness and empathy for each individual's experience and unfolding, whatever the reasons for coming to counselling.
+Beneath all of this are the simple foundation stones of respect, kindness and empathy for each individual's experience and unfolding, whatever the reasons for coming to therapy.

 I am an accredited BACP member ("BACP accreditation is a widely-valued quality status for practitioners, organisations and training courses, designed to recognise the achievement of high standards of knowledge, experience and development" BACP Website), and practice in accordance with the BACP Ethical Guidelines for counselling and psychotherapy.